jiffy-jobs/jiffy-jobs.github.io/index.md

  ![Company homepage example](images/companypage.jpg)

-* Create a search page that allows students to search for opporunities and find company profiles.
+* Create a search page that allows students to search for opportunities and find company profiles.
 * Create an admin profile page to manage what companies appear and filter profiles.

 ![Admin page example](images/admin.jpg)